guildai/guildai/guild/tests/guildfiles.md

      ('epochs', '', 1)]

-In this case the operation did not include flagdefs and did not provide descriptions for its flags, so those are none.
+In this case the operation did not include flagdefs and did not provide descriptions for its flags.

-Returning to flag values, operations inherit the values of flags defined in their host models.
+Operations inherit the values of flags defined in their host models.
 We can use `all_flag_values` to retrieve all of the flag values associated with a model or op definition.

 Flag values for `intro` model:

     >>> pprint(gf.models["intro"].flag_values())
-    {'batch-size': 100, 'epochs': 10, 'learning-rate': 0.001}
+    {'batch-size': 100, 'epochs': 3, 'learning-rate': 0.001}

 Flag values for `evaluate` op of `intro` model: